zheyudaniellin/glitterin/README.md

-# glitterin - dust Grain LIght scaTTering Neural network
+# glitterin - dust Grain LIght scaTTERing Neural network

 A python package interface to using neural networks trained on scattering of irregular grains.